B.A. in Chinese

 Chinese majors at the University of Mississippi study the language, linguistics, literature, history, and culture of China.
 They gain the cultural awareness and intellectual strategies necessary to navigate the interconnected and multicultural world in which we live.

 To boost Chinese proficiency and provide valuable in-country experience, the Chinese Language Flagship Program has study abroad opportunities built into the curriculum and funded by the federal grant.
-Our university is the only Chinese Flagship program that operates summer program at Shanghai University after the freshman year.
+Our university is the only Chinese Flagship program that operates summer program in Taiwan after the freshman year.
 A capstone fifth year of study in China further refines Chinese language skills while studying courses in a major field of interest and pursuing internships.

 B.A. in Chinese Faculty